Kreijstal/ponytown/README.md

 ## Running the server

-1) Use node.js to start the server, the main File is called `app.js`
+1) First, you need to have node and npm installed.
+2) Just type

-    $ node app.js
+    $ npm start
+That's it!

 Table of Contents
 -----------------